 Hundertwasser painting the model he designed and built for the now world famous Hundertwasser toilets in Kawakawa.
 Opened December 10 1999, the Toilets are the only building Hundertwasser made in the Southern hemisphere, and his last building before he passed in 2000.

 Project Team at the signing of the Project Partnership Group MOU, 26 August 2017 - from left front: KHPCT Trustee Johnson Davis, KHPCT Chair Noma Shepherd, BOI Community Board Member Kelly Stratford, KHPCT Trustee Shirley Bradshaw.
 From right back row: KHPCT Trustee Sue Henare, Architectural Designer Pip Bolton, NRC Councillor Justin Blaikie, Kawakawa Business & Community Association rep Dianne Te Nana, FNDC Deputy Mayor Tania McInnes, Te Runanga O Ngati Hine Deputy Chair Pita Tipene, KHPCT Trustee Isobelle Cherrington, FNHL CEO Andy Nock, Project Facilitator Laurell Pratt.

-Te Hononga Kawakawa Hundertwasser Park is a community-led project that is only made possible by working collaboratively with our community and funders.
+Te Hononga Hundertwasser Memorial Park is a community-led project that is only made possible by working collaboratively with our community and funders.

-The Kawakawa Hundertwasser Park Charitable Trust are grateful for the support and contributions from:
+The Kawakawa Hundertwasser Memorial Park Charitable Trust are grateful for the support from:

 With thanks to the following project funders:

 Northland Regional Council Chairman Bill Shepherd and Far North District Council Mayor John Carter unveil the project sign onsite in the Kawakawa Hundertwasser Park (August 2017, signing of the Project Partnership MOU)